kvto/2022-app-angular/README.md

   <img height=200" src="src/app/img/4.png" />
 </p>

-1.- Once the project is downloaded, Once the project is downloaded, access the terminal of your console.
+1.- Once the project is downloaded, access the terminal of your console.

     * - To access open the terminal (Control + Ñ) or (Terminal - New Terminal).
     * - Run the command "npm install"